 Just below the top of the trail, you will pass through a mixed forest of tall trees and ferns.
 As you crest the ridge of the mountain, the vegetation gives way to a grassy clearing with oceanic views.
 The moment the trail stops climbing, it shrinks and becomes hard to follow.
 A faint path to the left crosses through the grasses down to Camino Cielo, a scenic fire road along the top of the range.
 If you intend to turn around at the top of the trail, you don’t have to worry about this path.
 Simply walk across the grass to the south and lose yourself in the view of Santa Barbara and the ocean beyond.
 On a typical day the Channel Islands can be seen on the horizon.

 After hiking 4.2 miles with 2,300 feet of elevation gain, you may be wishing you were standing on a summit (getting that satisfaction that only a peak can provide), but Tequepis Trail ends at a saddle east of Broadcast Peak (albeit a scenic one).
 Though the mountaintop looks deceptively near, there is no direct path up the radio-towered peak, making it a 1.5-mile add-on, with an additional 475 vertical feet.
 To summit Broadcast Peak, follow Camino Cielo to the west.
 On the far side of the summit, make the first right up a service road to the 4,025-foot summit.
-To the west, Camino Cielo continues to Santa Ynez Peak and further down the range.
+To the west, Camino Cielo continues to Santa Ynez Peak and farther down the range.

 A circle around the installations at the summit offers views in every direction.
 While this extension provides grander views than the top of Tequepis Trail, it expands the hike to 11.5 miles — quite a lot for a day hike.
 If you are interested in experiencing westerly views without all the hiking, consider Lizard’s Mouth, a short trail just of Camino Cielo with almost no elevation gain.